 Caring for Children in Distress

-Milk Program – The Maternal Death rate is very high in Burkina, leaving infants weak and vulnerable.
+Milk Program – The Maternal Death rate is very high in West Africa, leaving infants weak and vulnerable.
 The milk program provides infant formula, bottles, and safe water to families where a family member– willing and able to care for the newborn– receives training and supplies to feed the infant.
 This program equips families to care for their children at home rather than placing them in an institution.

 Special Needs Children – Because of the existing poverty and hopelessness, children with special needs are often abandoned or left without resources to offer them proper care.
 Sheltering Wings looks for sponsors and facilities that offer resources to help these children and their families.
 Examples include placing blind and deaf children in special schools, purchasing handicap bicycles for children so that they can go to school, and providing various support devices to help children to walk.